 Calling upon the help and expertise of family and friends, the couple got the plans underway for the extension.
 ‘We have a family friend who is a retired architect, and my brothers had been pre-warned that we’d be needing them, so our team was in place,’ says Rory.
 ‘Relying on contacts, family and friends was a major help when it came to managing the budget.’

 As the extension work was within permitted development, there was no need to apply for planning permission, and Rory’s family supplied all the materials and completed the labour, building the sunroom in less than four months.
-Once the sunroom was built, the couple turned their attention to these finer details, employing interior design Claire Hammond.
+The couple bought the property in January 2014 for £325,000 and have spent £75,000 on extending and updating it.
+Once the sunroom was built, they turned their attention to these finer details, employing interior design Claire Hammond.

 Decorated with a relaxing colour scheme, this room runs the full depth of the house.
 Walls are painted in Farrow & Ball’s Elephant’s Breath, and the sofa, tub chairs and coffee table were designed by Claire Hammond and made by Orior by Design.
 The rug is by Calvin Klein and the cushions are from Kirkby Design.